essoen/docker-puller/README.md

     }

 ## Nginx-setup
-You'll need Nginx to pass the requests along to this script.
-The follwing configuration will do that for you:
+You'll need Nginx (or something similar) to pass the requests along to this script.
+The following Nginx-configuration will do that for you:

     server {
         listen 80;